vartaks-spec/vartaks-spec/README.md

-- 👋 Hi, I’m @vartaks-spec
+- 👋 Hi, I’m Sahil Vartak. (@vartaks-spec)
+- 🏫 I have done my undergrad at IIT Kanpur with major in Electrical Engineering.
 - 👀 I’m interested in Machine Learning and AI with software engineering for the upcoming job.
 - 🌱 I’m currently learning basics of Image Processing, machine learning and JAVA for the job.
 - 💞️ I’m looking to collaborate on Android development and AI or neural networks project.